ronalchn/ajax_pagination/README.md

 The loading image is currently an image asset at "ajax-loader.gif", so put your loading image there.
 (TODO: add default loader image, and make the location changeable)

 ## Javascript Dependency
-As well as the included ajax_pagination.js file,
+As well as the included ajax_pagination.js file, this gem uses jquery.ba-bbq.js, a jquery plugin.
+This is included in the gem as an asset already to simplify installation. ajax_pagination.js will automatically require jquery.ba-bbq.js.

+However, if you are already using this (especially a different version of this), simply ensure that your file is named jquery.ba-bbq.js as well, so that it overrides the file in the gem.

 ## Development
 You are welcome to submit pull requests on GitHub at https://github.com/ronalchn/ajax_pagination, however, please be aware that submitting a pull request is assumed to grant non-exclusive, perpetual rights to the use of the software for any use whatsoever.
 This allows me to release the software under a more permissible license in the future if I want.